 (5) Instruct the patient to remain in bed.
 Raise the side rails on the bed and place the call bell within easy reach.

 e.
 Assist the operating room technician.
 The patient is usually transported to the operating room on a wheeled litter, or gurney.
 The technician should cover the patient with a clean sheet or cotton blanket.
 Assist the technician to position the patient on the litter.
 See that the patient is comfortable, and that the restraint is fastened to prevent him from falling off the litter.

 DOCUMENTING NURSING MEASURES

-Please log in so we can save your progress and see when you successfully complete Alison’s free Diploma in Nursing Leadership and Care Management online course
+Log in to save your progress and obtain a certificate in Alison’s free Diploma in Nursing Leadership and Care Management online course